 iGrid.NET allows you to freeze some first rows and columns like DataGridView:

-To fix a row in DataGridView, you use the
+To freeze a row in DataGridView, you use the

 DataGridViewRow.Frozen property.
-But the main problem with it is that this row is moved if the user sorts the grid, and you need to implement special workarounds - like this based on custom sort. iGrid.NET is free from this problem - you just specify the number of rows/columns to freeze, and all works as expected.
+The main problem with it is that the frozen row is moved if the user sorts the grid.
+To avoid this, you must implement a special workarounds like this one based on custom sort. iGrid.NET is free from this problem.
+You just specify the number of rows/columns to freeze, and all works as expected.

-Look carefully at the edge of the frozen area on the picture above.
-It can be also adjusted like iGrid.NET's grid lines - you can set its color, width and pen style.
-It's a small but one more useful feature of iGrid which allows us to recommend it as a better DataGridView.
+The edge of the frozen area can be also adjusted like grid lines in iGrid.NET.
+You can set color, width, and pen style separately for the edges separating frozen rows and columns from non-frozen ones.
+This is a one more useful feature of iGrid that allows us to recommend it as a better DataGridView.